springernature/vpat/springer-nature-link.md

-# SpringerLink Accessibility Conformance Report International Edition
+# Springer Nature Link Accessibility Conformance Report International Edition
 (Based on VPAT® Version 2.5Rev)

-**Report Date**: 24 August 2023
+**Report Date**: 17 July 2025
-**Name of Product/Version**: SpringerLink _(we do not version our software)_
+**Name of Product/Version**: Springer Nature Link _(we do not version our software)_
-**Product Description**: SpringerLink provides researchers with access to scientific documents from journals, books, series, protocols, collections, reference works and proceedings.
-This report refers entirely to the accessibility of all web documents published at the subdomains link.springer.com and rd.springer.com (both subdomains are referred to as link.springer.com throughout this report), and supporting informational pages such as journal homepages located at the top level domain, springer.com.
-Also included are all web documents included in the purchasing and subscription process, found at order.springer.com.
+**Product Description**: Springer Nature Link provides researchers with access to scientific documents from journals, books, series, protocols, collections, reference works and proceedings.
+This report refers entirely to the accessibility of all web documents published at the subdomains link.springer.com and rd.springer.com (both subdomains are referred to as link.springer.com throughout this report.
+Also included are supporting informational pages such as journal homepages located at the top level domain, springer.com, and all web documents included in the purchasing and subscription checkout process.
  **Contact information**: Please contact your Institutional Sales representative.
  **Notes**:
 **Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature's dedicated Accessibility Specialists.
-We use a combination of static analysis tools (including but not limited to [axe by Deque](https://www.deque.com/axe/), [WAVE by WebAIM](https://wave.webaim.org/extension/), and all of the tools described in our [Frontend Playbook's Accessibility Guide](https://github.com/springernature/frontend-playbook/blob/main/accessibility/tools.md)).
+We use a combination of static analysis tools (including but not limited to [axe by Deque](https://www.deque.com/axe/), [WAVE by WebAIM](https://wave.webaim.org/extension/), and all of the tools described in our [Frontend Playbook's Accessibility Guide](https://github.com/springernature/frontend-playbook/blob/main/accessibility/01-popular-tools.md#accessibility-tools)).
 Our manual testing uses [WCAG-EM](https://www.w3.org/WAI/test-evaluate/conformance/wcag-em/) as its base strategy, and further details are also described in our Frontend Playbook under the "Manual testing" and "Assistive technology" sections.

 ## Applicable Standards/Guidelines